 To see the details of your users’ conversion paths with Journeys, follow these steps:

-- Create a funnel analysis with one starting and one ending event.
-For the event order, be sure to select “this order.”
+Create a funnel analysis with one starting and one ending event.
+For the event order, be sure to select “in this order.”

 NOTE: Any-order funnels, exact-order funnels, or funnels with properties held constant are currently not supported by Journeys.

-- In the chart, click the ending event to bring up the Microscope.
-From there, click Launch Journeys.
+In the chart, click the ending event to bring up the Microscope.
+From there, click Show User Journeys.
 The Journeys chart will appear.

 - By default, Amplitude displays user paths that resulted in conversions.
 If you're interested in viewing user paths that result in drop-offs instead, click Drop off paths.